President: Samantha Howard

 Teegan Wallace

-Jed Hyun Ragsdale will begin his twenty-seventh year of teaching and will be starting year nine as the Head Choir Director of the Tomball Memorial High School Wildcat Choir Program.
+Jed Hyun Ragsdale will begin his twenty-eighth year of teaching and will be starting year ten as the Head Choir Director of the Tomball Memorial High School Wildcat Choir Program.
 Prior to teaching at TMHS, Jed was the Head Director at Cy-Fair HS from 2005-16, Assistant Director at Jersey Village HS in 2004-05, and Langham Creek HS from 1998-2004.
 While at Langham Creek, his Varsity Men’s Choir performed at the 2004 Texas Music Educators’ Association Convention.
 Choirs under Jed’s direction have consistently earned Sweepstakes at UIL, earned Best-in-Class honors at state and national competitions, performed at various invitationals and in 2012 the Cy-Fair HS Chorale was the featured choir to perform at Lincoln Center’s Avery Fisher Hall in New York City.

 Jed is a frequent choir clinician and adjudicator and has conducted over 40 high school and middle school All-Region and Festival Choirs throughout Texas.
 He is currently the Texas Music Educators’ Association Vice- President in many capacities such as All-State Mixed Choir Organizer, Vocal Division Clinic Coordinator, Area E Chair, Area F Chair, Region 27 Vocal Division Chair, All-State Choir Section Leader, TMEA Facilities Chair, TCDA Hospitality Chair and TCDA Ways and Means Committee.